perakakis/CoVidAffect/README.md

 # How to cite
 Carlos Bailon, Carmen Goicoechea, Oresti Baños, Miguel Damas, Héctor Pomares, Ángel Correa, Daniel Sanabria, Pandelis Perakakis.
 (2020).
 The CoVidAffect dataset of mood variations following the COVID-19 outbreak (Version date_28.04.20) [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.3774527

-# Preprint
-For detailed information on data acquisition and curation we invite you to read our [preprint](https://psyarxiv.com/3sv6r/) on the PsyArXiv repository.

 # OSF project
 We also invite all interested researchers and groups to join the [project's OSF page](https://osf.io/5cqzk/) where we will be sharing supplementary figures and information.